Erfan-ram/person-detection-PyQt-yolo/README.md

 2. Get your bot token
 3. Run the application and go to "Bot Settings"
 4. Enter your bot token and admin user IDs
+5. Restart the application to apply changes
-5. Send `/panel` to your bot to access controls
+6. Send `/panel` to your bot to access controls

 ## Migration from Previous Version